 ADVERTISEMENT

-In particular, the act has special meaning for the Lunar New Year, starting this year on February 10, 2024 and falling under the sign of the dragon in the Chinese zodiac.
+The act of cleaning has special meaning for the Lunar New Year, starting this year on January 29 and falling under the sign of the snake in Chinese zodiac.
 Celebrated across Asia, Lunar New Year is particularly important in China, where celebrations span weeks and business often shut down for what is also commonly known as the Spring Festival.
 Cleaning one’s house is considered necessary preparation before the communal celebration, and a traditional way to clear out the old year’s detritus.

 Clearing the Way for a Family Feast